Contingencyplana/storybook_primordial_soup/future_proofing.md

 ## 📖 Scaling Toward a GUI

-The current minigame system (Layer 3) and stanza logic (Layer 4) is built in text and code.
+The current minigame system (Layer 3) and stanza logic (Layer 4) are built in text and code.
-To make it playable as a visual recursive storybook, we intend to evolve toward a **page-flip UI** structure:
+To become a visual recursive storybook, the game will evolve toward a **page-flip UI** structure:

 - 📄 **Left/Right Page View**
   - Left: illustration or cinematic snapshot